7 Benefits Of Walking Lunges

 The stationary lunge includes a downward movement that involves a strong eccentric contraction of the hams, quads, and glutes.

-This ensures that the entire weight of the body falls on the forward leg.
+It is one of the most effective quad-strengthening exercises that ensures the entire weight of the body falls on the forward leg.
 The leg that trails (the backward leg) provides balance and support to the body.

 During the upward movement, both the legs take the pressure to push the body back to the standing position.